Eleine: History

 In 2016, the band left Cardiac Records, and in June, released the single "Break Take Live".
 They toured with Moonspell and The Foreshadowing.

 In 2017, Liljestam and Ekberg formed their own label Algoth Records, and collaborated with Black Lodge Records and Sound Pollution Distribution.
 They performed at several music festivals including Gefle Metal Festival, Svedala Rock and Rock It Festival.
 They released the single "Hell Moon (We Shall Never Die)" in 23 September and toured with W.A.S.P. in September–October.
 They also performed in Tokyo on 10 November for the Loud & Metal Mania festival.

 In February 2018, they released their second album, Until the End.
 The album reached number 22 in the Swedish music charts.
 In May 2018, Eleine added a second guitarist Ludwig Dante.
 They supported Arch Enemy on the latter's Will to Power tour dates in Sweden in July, and continued touring and performing locally in Sweden.
 In September of the same year, the band announced Eriksson and Mårtensson's departure from the band.
-Drummer Jesper Sunnhagen would later join them "in fall/winter".
-Dante would depart from the band in 2019.
+Dante would also depart from the band in 2019.

-In 2019, the band continued touring at festivals.
+In 2019, the band continued touring at festivals, with drummer Jesper Sunnhagen.
 They released three singles: "Enemies", "Mein Herz brennt" (a cover of the Rammstein single), and "All Shall Burn", the last of which was also the name for their five-track EP released 22 November.
 All Shall Burn reached number 13 on the Swedish music charts.
 They toured with Myrath in February and March 2020 until the COVID-19 pandemic shut down the country for the final two weeks of the tour.